 In general, respiration in most marine invertebrates does not appear to be significantly affected until extremely low concentrations are reached.
 For many benthic invertebrates, this concentration is about 2 ml/l (Herreid, 1980; Rosenberg et al., 1991; Diaz & Rosenberg, 1995).
 Cole et al. (1999) suggested possible adverse effects on marine species below 4 mg/l and probable adverse effects below 2 mg/l.
+Most epifauna are suspension feeders adapted to water flow, although their tolerance or requirement for water flow varies with species or taxonomic group.
+For example, Gray et al. (2002) concluded that fish were more sensitive to hypoxia that crustacean and echinoderms, which in turn were more sensitive than annelids with molluscs the most tolerant.
+Riedel et al. (2012) noted that infauna were generally more tolerant than epifauna.
+They also noted that decapods, echinoderms, and polychaetes showed lower tolerance while ascidians and anthozoans showed higher tolerance to hypoxia and anoxia (Riedel et al. 2012).
+Mobile species, such as fish, would probably move away from the affected area.

 Hiscock & Hoare (1975) reported an oxycline forming in the summer months (Jun-Sep) in a quarry lake (Abereiddy, Pembrokeshire) from close to full oxygen saturation at the surface to <5% saturation (ca 0.5 mg/l) below ca 10 m.
-Despite the presence of Tethya aurantia, Kirchenpaueria pinnata, Hymeniacidon pereleve, Polymastia boletiformis or Ascidia mentula in shallower, no sponges or ascidians were recorded at depths below the oxycline at 10 - 11 m.
+Despite the presence of Tethya citrina, Kirchenpaueria pinnata, Hymeniacidon pereleve, Polymastia boletiformis or Ascidia mentula in shallower water, no sponges or ascidians were recorded at depths below the oxycline at 10 - 11 m.
 Demosponges maintained under laboratory conditions can tolerate hypoxic conditions for brief periods.
-(Gunda & Janapala, 2009) investigated the effects of variable dissolved oxygen (DO)

-levels on the survival of the marine sponge, $Haliclona\ pigmentifera$.
-Under hypoxic conditions (1.5-2.0 ppm DO), $Haliclona\ pigmentifera$ with intact ectodermal layers and subtle oscula survived for 42 ± 3 days.
+(Gunda & Janapala, 2009) investigated the effects of variable dissolved oxygen (DO) levels on the survival of the marine sponge, Haliclona pigmentifera.
+Under hypoxic conditions (1.5-2.0 ppm DO), Haliclona pigmentifera with intact ectodermal layers and subtle oscula survived for $42 \pm 3$ days.
 Sponges with prominent oscula, foreign material, and damaged pinacoderm exhibited poor survival (of 1-9 days) under similar conditions.
 Complete mortality of the sponges occurred within 2 days under anoxic conditions of <0.3 ppm DO (ca 0.3 mg/l).
 Hydroids mainly inhabit environments in which the oxygen concentration exceeds 5 ml/l (ca 7 mg/l) (Gili & Hughes, 1995).
-Although no information was found on oxygen consumption for the characterizing hydroids, Sagasti et al. (2000) reported that epifaunal species, including several hydroids and Obelia bidentata (as bicuspidata) in the York River, Chesapeake Bay, tolerated summer hypoxic episodes of between 0.5 and 2 mg O_2 /l (0.36 and 1.4 ml/l) for 5-7 days at a time, with few changes in abundance or species composition.
+Although no information was found on oxygen consumption for the characterizing hydroids, Sagasti et al. (2000) reported that epifaunal species, including several hydroids and Obelia bidentata (as bicuspidata) in the York River, Chesapeake Bay, tolerated summer hypoxic episodes of between 0.5 and 2 mg $O_2/I$ (0.36 and 1.4 ml/l) for 5-7 days at a time, with few changes in abundance or species composition.